-What is a proper pronoun?
 A proper pronoun references a specific person in third person.
 Proper pronouns show who is spoken of.
-Proper pronouns are not capitalized, except at the beginning of a sentence.
-Proper pronouns are derived from the first letter of their first or last name:
+Proper pronouns can be capitalized, at both the beginning of a sentence and in the body of the sentence.
+Proper pronouns are derived from the first or last name:

 Kiki is a French professor.
 K works on gender inclusive classrooms.